 Pans made of copper, aluminium or ceramic are not suitable for use on an induction hob.
 The kind of pan you use and the quantity of food affects the setting required.
 Higher settings are required for larger quantities of food.

-Pots and pans should have thick, smooth, flat bottoms (Fig. 2-2).
+Pots and pans should have thick, smooth, flat bottoms (Fig. 2.2).
 This allows the maximum heat transfer from the hob to the pan, making cooking quick and energy efficient.
-Never use a round-bottomed wok, even with a stand.